 Repaglinide is a benzoic acid derivative that stimulates insulin secretion from the pancreas and is used in the therapy of type 2 diabetes.
 Repaglinide has been linked to rare instances of clinically apparent acute liver injury.

 Repaglinide (re pag' li nide) is an insulin secretagogue that is similar in action but different in structure from the sulfonylureas.
 It is a benzoid acid derivative that, like the sulfonylureas, stimulates insulin secretion by blocking ATP sensitive potassium channels in pancreatic beta-cells, causing cell membrane depolarization which results in calcium influx and insulin secretion.
 Repaglinide has been shown to reduce the postprandial increase in glucose in patients with type 2 diabetes and improve glycemic control.
 Repaglinide was approved for use in the United States in 1997.
 The current indications are for management of type 2 diabetes used in combination with diet and exercise, with or without other oral hypoglycemic agents.
 Repaglinide is available generically and under the brand name Prandin in tablets of 0.5, 1 and 2 mg.
 The typical initial dose in adults is 0.5 mg three times daily before meals, with a gradual increase to a maximum of 16 mg daily.
-Side effects of repaglinide include diarrhea, nausea, gastrointestinal upset, hypoglycemia, dizziness and rash.
+Side effects of repaglinide include diarrhea, nausea, gastrointestinal upset, hypoglycemia, headache, dizziness, arthralgia and rash.

 Mechanism of Injury

 The mechanism of repaglinide induced liver injury is not known, but it is extensively metabolized by the liver via the P450 system (CYP 3A4), and liver injury may be the result of production of a toxic or immunoreactive intermediate.